MAPF-HD: Multi-Agent Path Finding in High-Density Environments: Numerical Experiments

 \subsubsection{Makespan}

-In the obstructed environment of Experiment~4, the PHANS makespans were approximately similar to those in Experiment~3; however, the computation time increased to densities of $70$--$80\%$ (Fig.~\ref{exp4_result}(c)).
+In the obstructed environment of Experiment~4, the PHANS makespans were similar to those in Experiment~3; however, the computation time increased at densities of $70$--$80\%$ (Fig.~\ref{exp4_result}(b) and (c)).
 The presence of static obstacles increases the path-finding complexity for evacuating obstructing agents, increases the computational costs, and extends the paths for evacuating obstructing agents.
-However, by moving obstructing agents in advance based on the movement of target agents, the makespan was insignificantly affected.
+However, by moving obstructing agents in advance based on the movement of target agents, the makespan was not significantly affected.

 Interestingly, the makespan and computation time for PIBT were smaller in Experiment~4.
 As in Experiment~2, this is likely because the presence of static obstacles reduces the search space explored by PIBT during backtracking.